Medications for Alcohol Use Disorder

 Ondansetron is approved by the FDA to treat nausea, but at a fraction of that dose, it is effectively used “off label” to reduce alcohol consumption.
 Research indicates that it can markedly reduce alcohol craving in people who have inherited a specific gene which influences serotonin function or who have experienced alcohol problems by the time they have reached their early twenties.
 It can be combined with naltrexone to produce even greater effects than either drug used alone.
-Adverse effects associated with ondansetron at the low dose employed are unusual, but include diarrhea and headache.
+Adverse effects associated with ondansetron at the low dose employed are few, but include constipation and headache.
 Ondansetron can adversely affect the electrical conduction of the heart, so it is avoided in patients with underlying heart conditions.
+Here is a letter I published about this.

 Gabapentin has been approved by FDA for the treatment of epilepsy, and neuropathic pain.
 It has been used “off label” for alcoholism and other drugs of abuse, however its use is limited because it may itself become a drug of abuse.
 Gabapentin can cause drowsiness, dizziness, headache, and fatigue, but these adverse effects are less common at lower doses.

 Prazosin, is an older medication used to treat high blood pressure.
 It is also used to treat men with urine flow issues associated with the prostate gland.
 Prazosin is also used “off label” in post traumatic stress disorder and to reduce the impact of the terrifying dreams that accompany this disorder.
 In one research study, when patients were given it for this purpose, they noticed they lost their desire to drink.
 This led to other studies suggesting that prazosin may help alcoholics maintain sobriety.
 Prazosin is a difficult medicine to take, however, because it must be taken three times a day, and the dose must be increased slowly over several weeks.
 As a blood pressure medicine, it can cause excessively low blood pressure, and the most common side effect of prazosin is fainting.
 Fainting may occur when standing suddenly.

 Omega-3 fatty acids